Light Up Your Shoot: Tips for Finding Great Locations for Video Interviews"

 I noticed when talking to other artists and crafters, it can be a hard sell to tell them I make videos as well, and try to get them involved in my projects.
 I started making videos on YouTube (we are almost at 500k views!), with my husband hosting them and providing input, because I didn’t know where to start.

 Yes, there are film schools and groups out there, but I couldn’t go the traditional route.
-It’s mostly because I have an invisible disability, and the days or weeks where it can be tolerable or terrible and it’s totally unpredictable.
-Because of that, it can be weeks where I don’t leave the house and I have no choice but to learn things from home.
+A big part of that is because I have an invisible disability, and my days can be completely unpredictable.
+Some days or weeks are manageable, and others are not.
+There are times I don’t leave the house for weeks, so I’ve had to learn everything from home.

-For the first series, I had major problems with my health.
-My mentor from STORYHIVE helped me along the way and made sure they did not leave me behind.
-How many schools would do that?
-Unfortunately, people with some sort of health issue need to work on their own schedule.
-They can get the work done, but may have a schedule that able-bodied people are not used to.
-For me, I usually feel better in the afternoons and evenings and not a lot of schools or businesses are available at 6 pm.
+During my first series, I had some major health challenges.
+My mentor from STORYHIVE helped me through it and made sure I didn’t fall behind.
+Not many programs would do that.
+The reality is that people dealing with health issues often need to work on their own schedule.
+They can still do the work, but their timing might look different from what most people are used to.
+For me, I tend to feel better later in the day, and not many schools or programs are available in the evening.

 Media Post- My Lloydminster now